 * National Health Service UK.
 Organisational Development – training programme for 300+ Chief Executives, Directors, senior managers: all regions in England, 2003/4.
 Commissioned to deliver residential advanced sessions.

-A few publications:
+A few selected publications:

 Beard, C (2018) Learning Experience Designs (LEDs) in an Age of Supercomplexity: Time to Change the Lightbulb?, to be published soon in the Journal of Reflective Practice.

 Beard, C (2018) Dewey in the World of Experiential Education, New Directions in Adult & Continuing Education.

 Beard, C & Russ, W. (2016) Event Evaluaton & Design: Human Experience Mapping, Event Management: An International Journal.

 Beard, C (2012) Learning spaces that change people and organisations, in Wilson, J.P.
 (Ed) International Human Resource Management, pp 465-480, London, Kogan Page.

 Beard, C. & Price, I. (2010) Space, conversations and place: Lessons and questions from organisational development, International Journal of Facilities Management, Vol. 1, Number 2, November, 2010.
 ABSTRACT:Physical workspace is distinguished from workplace.
 The latter embodies culture and should become the greater concern of facilities management.
 In the field of individual and group development spaces can add an extra gear to stimulate cognitive processes.
 We provide various examples and suggest modern workplaces, with their emphasis on interaction need to also focus on environments and spaces for individual and collective reflection.